top of page

 Plano Skies Solar Project Benefits

-• Up to 300 temporary jobs created, plus some full-time jobs
+• Over 250 temporary jobs created, plus additional long-term jobs

-• Over $10,000,000 in new spending for local businesses such as restaurants, hotels, gas stations, entertainment venues, equipment rental, and other goods and services providers.
+• Over $18 million in direct new spending for local businesses, including restaurants, hotels, gas stations, entertainment venues, equipment rental, and other goods and services providers

-• Up to 65,000 average Illinois homes powered by the sun!
+• Up to 65,000 average Illinois homes powered annually in a sustainable and clean way

 YouTube Channel Art.jpg